DashOfRisk/PowerBI-Dashboard-Project/IT Services Dashboard/README.md

+## Disclaimer

-> **Disclaimer**: This project was created as part of a **follow-along project** and **guided classroom** by Injae Park in the Power BI Park community.
-All rights to the original concept, structure, and guidance of this project belong to Injae Park.
+This project was created as part of a **follow-along project** and **guided classroom** by Injae Park in the Power BI Park community.
+While the original concept, structure, and guidance of this project were provided by Injae Park, I have prior permission to showcase this project as my own.
-> This project is intended for educational and personal use only.
-Please do not replicate or distribute any part of the project without prior permission from the project creator.
-Any commercial use or unauthorized distribution of the materials provided in this PoC report is prohibited.
+The **PBIX file** or any associated materials from this Proof of Concept (PoC) report will only be provided with prior permission from me.
+Any unauthorised distribution, replication, or commercial use of the materials in this project is strictly prohibited.
-Apply Power BI reporting for real-time performance analysis in service desk environments.
-Continue building advanced dashboards to monitor and improve service desk efficiency.
-Experiment with AI tools to further enhance and automate reporting capabilities.